StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 Use "sts service-token [command] --help" for more information about a command.
 ```

+It is also possible to [set up a bootstrap service token](#set-up-a-bootstrap-service-token) when installing StackState.

 ### Create service tokens

 To create a service token for an installed instance of StackState, you can use the new `sts` CLI.